ogumbaiyke/Get-Started-with-Google-Workspace-Tools/README.md

 Now share this spreadsheet with the same 2 colleagues that you invited to the weekly team meeting.

-Solution: Go to Google spreadsheets and create a blank spreadsheet
+Solution: Go to Google spreadsheets and create a blank spreadsheet, type in the details above.

 Task 6.
 Create an AppSheet application
 Log in and authenticate to AppSheet as the lab user and create a new AppSheet application.
 It doesn't matter what type of AppSheet app you select at this stage, and you don't need to create any code for this task, but you must authenticate and create the initial application environment.

 Solution:Go to Google Appsheet.
+Click on Create, add your details. hit the okay button.